john-doherty/express-url-breadcrumb/README.md

 </ol>
 ```

 The `breadcrumb` variable is an `Array` of objects.
-To give you an example of its structure I have included an example of its manual creation based on the url above.
+To give you an idea of its structure, here is a version created manually:

 ```js
   var breadcrumb = [];